Coprophagia: In cuisine

-Ayurveda and Siddha medicine use various animal excreta in various forms.
-The dung and urine of the Zebu is especially important in the list.

-Centuries ago (mid 16th century) physicians tasted their patients' feces, to better judge their state and condition, according to François Rabelais, who studied medicine but was also a writer of satirical and grotesque fiction.
-Further information is needed to confirm the accuracy and context of statement.

-Lewin reported, "... consumption of fresh, warm camel feces has been recommended by Bedouins as a remedy for bacterial dysentery; its efficacy (probably attributable to the antibiotic subtilisin from Bacillus subtilis) was anecdotally confirmed by German soldiers in Africa during World War II".
-However, this story is likely a myth, independent research was not able to verify any of these claims.

 As a cult practice

-Members of a religious cult in Thailand routinely ate the feces and dead skin of their leader, whom they considered to be a holy man with healing powers.
+Members of an unnamed religious cult in Thailand routinely ate the feces and dead skin of their leader, whom they considered to be a holy man with healing powers.

 As a paraphilia

-Coprophilia is a paraphilia (DSM-5), where the object of sexual interest is feces, and may be associated with coprophagia.
-Coprophagia is sometimes depicted in pornography, usually under the term "scat" (from scatology).
-A notorious example of this is the pornographic shock video 2 Girls 1 Cup.
-The 120 Days of Sodom, a 1785 novel by Marquis de Sade, is full of detailed descriptions of erotic sadomasochistic coprophagia.
+According to the DSM-5, coprophilia is a paraphilia where the object of sexual interest is feces.
+This can involve coprophagia.

+Coprophagia is sometimes depicted in pornography, typically under the term "scat" (from scatology), such as in the shock video 2 Girls 1 Cup.
+The 120 Days of Sodom, a 1785 novel by Marquis de Sade, prominently features depictions of erotic sadomasochistic coprophagia.
+The 1975 film of the same name also contains scenes of coprophilia and coprophagia.